peterjmartinson/peterjmartinson.github.io/_posts/2017-12-14-Shell-Scripts-101.md

 This creates a new file, 2017-01-01-Awesome-New-Post.md, that contains some "Gripping Content".
 The greater than sign (`>`) tells the interpreter to take whatever output comes from the previous command, and put it into the file indicated.
 If the file doesn't exist, then create it.
 If the file does exist, all the contents will be replaced.

 You can now put this whole command into your script, and run it that way.
-We will replace "Gripping Content" with our header text, but we need to find a way to replace the title with something that generates the date automatically and then concatenates it with the title and the file suffix.
+Let's do that, but replace "Gripping Content" with the header we want in our file.

 So, thus far we have this: